Trading Off Privacy, Utility and Efficiency in Federated Learning: No Free Lunch Theorem in Federated Learning

+\textbf{Remark:} The Eq. (\ref{eq:assump_2}) states that the difference between the distorted parameters' cumulative density in $\mathcal{W}^{+}_{k,\Xi_k}$ and $\mathcal{W}^{-}_{k,\Xi_k}$ is lower-bounded by a non-negative value.
+Therefore, it conveys that the expected communication cost of the distorted parameter is higher than that of the original parameter.
+Since $\Xi_k > 0$, the communication cost is not constant.

-After defining the necessary assumptions, we introduce the quantitative trade-offs between privacy and efficiency and between privacy and utility, respectively.
+In the next section, we introduce the quantitative trade-offs between privacy and efficiency and between privacy and utility, respectively.
 These two trade-offs lead to the main conclusion of our No-Free-Lunch theorem formulated in \pref{thm: utility-privacy-efficiency Trade-off_JSD_mt}.